top of page

 Businesses that incorporate discussions about values, needs, and purpose into their recruitment process experience lower turnover rates and higher levels of staff satisfaction, fulfilment, and performance.

-Purpose acts as your North Star, guiding your decisions, inspiring your team (if you have one), and setting you apart from the competition as well as finding opportunities to collaborate and partner with other business owners who share your values and purpose.
+Purpose acts as your North Star, guiding your decisions, inspiring your team (if you have one), and setting you apart from the competition, as well as finding opportunities to collaborate and partner with other business owners who share your values and purpose.

 It turns your work into something more than just a means to an end; it becomes a platform for making a difference, for leaving a legacy.